Miyagawacho Samurai Machiya

 It now features one large living space englobing the dining room and the living room, together with a new fully equipped open kitchen located on the side.
 We find this design more comfortable and more in line with today lifestyle.

-This large house (over 165 m2 / 1,800 sq ft) has been entirely renovated and is just opening to the public.
-Its perfect location in the Higashiyama area will enable you to walk in only a few minutes to Gion, the Kiyomizu-dera Temple, and its surrounding preserved pedestrian streets, the best nightspots Kyoto has to offer, Pontocho or Kiyamachi, or the downtown commercial district or Nishiki food market.
+This large house (over 165 m2 / 1,800 sq ft) has been entirely renovated and has recently opened to the public.
+Its perfect location in the Higashiyama area will enable you to walk in only a few minutes to Gion, the Kiyomizu-Dera Temple, and its surrounding preserved pedestrian streets, the best nightspots Kyoto has to offer, Pontocho or Kiyamachi, or the downtown commercial district or Nishiki food market.
 With the Kiyomizu-Gojo train station a couple of minutes away and the Kawaramachi-Gojo bus stop about 500 m away, it will be easy to move around the city.
-Kyoto Station is a short taxi ride away, and there are numerous public transportation options nearby.
+Kyoto Station is a short taxi ride away, and numerous public transportation options are nearby.
 There are also plenty of places for shopping and eating around.

 The house features two separate buildings, the old original machiya that has been entirely renovated, and another newly built one located behind a Japanese garden.
 A couple of steps only separates the two buildings.